 - The final assessment states right hemiparesis due to prior cerebrovascular accident, but the neurologic review of systems (ROS) and neurologic examination are noted as completely normal. - The chief complaint states the patient presents for evaluation of chest pain, and the final assessment states acute angina.
-However, the ROS states, "Patient denies any episodes of chest pain." - The final assessment states atrial fibrillation, but the cardiac ROS shows heart rate rhythm regular. - The office notes refer to the patient as both "he" and "she," creating a consistency issue. - The name on record and other documents do not match.
+However, the ROS states, "Patient denies any episodes of chest pain." - The office notes are inconsistent when they refer to the patient as both "he" and "she." - The name on record and other documents do not match.